to the top

 Changing the text of the analyzer messages

-To change the substring in the analyzer message, use the following directive:
+To change the substring in the analyzer message, use the following syntax:

-• 'diagnosticName' is the name of the diagnostic whose message needs to be modified (for example, V624);
+• 'Vnnn' is the name of the diagnostic whose message you want to modify (for example, V624);

 //+V624:RENAME:{M_PI:OUR_PI},{<math.h>:"math/MMath.h"}

-Now the analyzer will tell you that you need to use the 'OUR_PI' constant from the 'math/MMath.h' header file.
+Then you will be informed to use the 'OUR_PI' constant from the 'math/MMath.h' header file.

-• 'diagnosticName' – the name of the diagnostic whose message needs to be modified (for example, V2003);
+• 'Vnnn' is the name of the diagnostic whose message you want to modify (for example, V2003);

-• 'message' – the string you need to add.
+• 'message' is a string you need to add;

-Here's the example.
-Let's look at the V2003 diagnostic message: "Explicit conversion from 'float/double' type to signed integer type.".
+Let's look at an example.
+Here is the V2003 diagnostic message: "Explicit conversion from 'float/double' type to signed integer type.".

-To add additional information to this message, you need to use the following directive:
+To add more information to this message, use the following directive:

 //+V2003:ADD:{ Consider using boost::numeric_cast instead.}